Cosmological parameters estimated from velocity -- density comparisons: Calibrating 2M++: Generating mock 2M++ surveys and density fields

 \section{Generating mock 2M++ surveys and density fields}

-In order to study peculiar velocities sourced by a density field on large scales (and since the integral in eq.\ \ref{eqn:v_r} is over all space), one requires a galaxy catalogue to not only be as deep as possible, but also to cover a large fraction of the sky.
+In order to study peculiar velocities sourced by a density field on large scales (and since the integral in equation (\ref{eqn:v_r}) is over all space), one requires a galaxy catalogue to not only be as deep as possible, but also to cover a large fraction of the sky.
 One such catalogue that meets the latter criterion is the 2M++ galaxy redshift compilation \citep{lavaux_2m_2011}.
 The redshifts of 2M++ were obtained from three redshift surveys with different depths and sky coverage: the Two-Micron All-Sky Redshift Survey \cite[2MRS; ][]{huchra_2mass_2012}, the third data release Six-degree Field Galaxy Survey \citep[6dFGS DR3; ][]{jones_6df_2009}, and the Sloan Digital Sky Survey Data Release 7 \citep[SDSS DR7; ][]{abazajian_seventh_2009}.
-The resulting catalogue is highly complete to a distance up to 200 \h Mpc (or equivalently K $<12.5$) for regions covered by either 6dFGRS or SDSS, otherwise for the regions covered only by 2MRS is complete out to 125 \h Mpc (or K $<11.5$).
+The resulting catalogue is highly complete to K $\leq 12.5$ for regions covered by either 6dFGRS or SDSS, otherwise for the regions covered only by 2MRS is complete to K $\leq 11.5$.
+In C15, a limiting distance of 200 \h Mpc was adopted for the region with K $<12.5$.
+At this depth, the luminosity weights are typically a factor of 6 or less.
+The K $<11.5$ region is a magnitude shallower, or a factor $10^{-0.2}=0.63$ in distance, so a limit of 125 \h Mpc was adopted.
+For consistency with C15, we adopt the same distance limits here.